abpframework/abp/docs/en/Background-Jobs-Hangfire.md

 By default, this dashboard page is available for all users, and is not authorized.
-You can integrate it in to ABP's [authorization system](Authorization.md) using the **AbpHangfireAuthorizationFilter** class defined in the Abp.HangFire package.
+You can integrate it in to ABP's [authorization system](Authorization.md) using the **AbpHangfireAuthorizationFilter** class defined in the Volo.Abp.Hangfire package.
 Example configuration:

     app.UseHangfireDashboard("/hangfire", new DashboardOptions
     {